rslakra/retail-suite/README.md

 - **web-apps-ui** → **customer-service** & **store-service**
   - Routes: `/customers/**` → customer-service
   - Routes: `/stores/**` → store-service
-  - Load balancing via Eureka (if available)
+  - Uses direct URLs by default (no Eureka required)
+  - Can use Eureka for service discovery (optional)

 ---